-If you are not getting all these then don’t hesitate to ask for another affiliate manager your success depends on this relationship.
-Just email whoever is in charge of the network.
+If you are not getting all of these, don’t hesitate to ask for another affiliate manager.
+Your success depends on this relationship, just email whoever is in charge of the network.

-Here is my 2 cents, not everyone gets along perfectly if you feel like you need a change then ask, I have had affiliate managers that were terrible at responding but giving me offers that we crushed $$ wise, have to ask yourself what’s important to you?
+Here are my 2 cents, not everyone gets along perfectly.
+If you feel like you need a change, then ask.
+I have had affiliate managers who were terrible at responding but gave me offers that we crushed $$ wise.
+You have to ask yourself what is important to you?

-- Always treat them with a certain level of respect, usually they reciprocate.
+- Always treat them with a certain level of respect.
+Typically they reciprocate.

-- Consider sending them a card during holidays or a gift of some sort or a birthday card just like you would anybody that you care about stuff like that goes a long way most of the time if you do a lot of business with them they'll probably send you something around the holidays as well
+- Consider sending them a gift or a card on a holiday or birthday just like you would anybody you care about; stuff like that goes a long way most of the time.
+If you do a lot of business with them, they'll probably send you something around the holidays/birthdays as well.

-Make sure you read a copy of How to Win Friends and Influence People by Robert Caildini and use some of the tactics in there to improve relationships with your affiliate manager and other affiliates.
+Make sure you read a copy of How to Win Friends and Influence People by Robert Caildini.
+Use some of the tactics to improve relationships with your affiliate manager and other affiliates.

 Learn more about the books that helped me along the way.

-What make a good affiliate networks verses a bad one?
+What makes a good Affiliate Network versus a bad one?

-Sometimes there is a huge difference in Networks.
+Sometimes there is a considerable difference in networks.

-There are literally hundreds of affiliate networks out there, so how do you know which ones to work with?
+There are hundreds of Affiliate Networks out there, so how do you know which ones to choose?

-You'll probably hear of certain networks having higher payouts or exclusive offers but there's a lot more to it than that, let me give you some examples of why they are different.
+You'll probably hear of individual networks having higher payouts or exclusive offers, but there's a lot more to it than that.
+Below are examples of why they are different.

 - Exclusive offers / Specialization in Verticals

-A lot of networks out there specialize in different verticals like mobile or app installs eating or gambling.
+A lot of networks specialize in different verticals like mobile, or app installs, or gambling.

-If they happen to specialize in the particular vertical you want to run there's a pretty good chance they may have exclusive offers or be able to get you potentially a higher payout because of their relationship with Advertiser.
+Suppose they happen to specialize in the particular vertical.
+In that case, you want to run, and there's a reasonably good chance they may have exclusive offers or be able to potentially get you a higher payout because of their relationship with the advertiser.

-This is something to consider when you first sign up is asking for them if they are a specialist and say app installs if that's what you are looking to do.
+When you first sign up, consider asking if they are a specialist and at app installs if that's what you are looking to do.

-You want to get all the possible things correct from the get-go improve your chances of success
+You want to get all the possible things correct from the get-go to improve your chances of success.

 2. Higher Payouts